Creekside Kids Policies

 Potty Training: Our staff will monitor the children in the bathroom and take them on a regular schedule (and as needed).
 The staff will supervise bathroom behavior and hand washing, however the bathroom is for single use and the children will be asked to close the door for privacy.
 Please let us know if you have any concerns.
 If a child needs help with wiping, the staff will help when asked by the child or if a parent asks for the child to be regularly assisted.
 Please provide two weather appropriate changes of clothes for a child undergoing potty training.

-All Potty Trained Children: Older children who are trained occasionally have accidents—please supply a change of underwear and pants even if it is only a remote possibility for your child.
+All Potty Trained Children: Older children who are trained occasionally have accidents—please supply a change of shirt, underwear, pants, and socks even if it is only a remote possibility for your child.

 Hand Washing: All children and staff are required to wash hands upon arrival at the center.
 Regular group trips to the bathroom are scheduled frequently due to the location of the bathroom and the ages of the children.
 If a child does not need to “go” he/she will still be required to wash hands.
 This may result in chapped hands so the center provides cotton swabs and a block of Crisco (vegetable oil) for application by an adult.
 We are only able to apply this to HEALTHY skin (no scabs, open cracks, etc).